skybert/skybert-net/src/craftsmanship/insert-spaces-in-stead-of-tabs.md

 [broken window](http://en.wikipedia.org/wiki/Broken_windows_theory)
 and the code starts to rot.

+There are also cases where TABs will break things, like YAML files which requires indentation to be spaces only.

 ## Set up ALL your editors to insert spaces instead of TABs
 Be sure that all the editors you're using are set up to insert spaces instead of TABs.